cmu-phil/py-tetrad/README.md

 This **replaces the older [py-causal](https://github.com/bd2kccd/py-causal) package**, which used Javabridge to connect Python to Java, with an outdated version of Tetrad, so please if you're using py-causal, watch this project and switch over as soon as it is stable. **We may optionally put this code into the py-causal module as a new version.**

+Of course, in py-causal there are many worked examples; we will hopefully be able to port these examples to py-tetrad.

-If you're Python-based, you could consider using [causal-learn](https://github.com/py-why/causal-learn) algorithms where available.
+If you're Python-based, you might consider using [causal-learn](https://github.com/py-why/causal-learn) algorithms where available.
+We will add some examples for algorithms that overlap with Tetrad to show the comparison.

 # Install